 If your assets are owned by a trust they may be preserved for the next generation.
-It must be remembered, however, that most trusts will mature after 80 years and the process must then be started again.
-Many families may not be taking this trust life cycle into account.
+It must be remembered, however, that most trusts will mature after 125 years and the process must then be started again.
+Families should take this trust life cycle into account.